✓ Progress saved

 A buyer wants to know how much of the practice's collections run through the owner — that's the revenue base for the replacement-doctor calculation.
 Higher owner concentration means a more owner-dependent practice, which a DSO offsets by paying a market-rate replacement against your share.
 Enter the dollar amount; we'll compute the percentage split for you on the recap screen.

-Where to find this: in your practice management software (Dentrix, Eaglesoft, Open Dental, Curve, etc.), run a Production by Provider report for the same date range as your P&L. Most PMS reports show both production and collections side-by-side — use the Collections column for yourself (or whichever provider is the practice owner).
+Where to find this: in your practice management software (Dentrix, Eaglesoft, Open Dental, Curve, etc.), run a Collection by Provider report for the same date range as your P&L. Use the Collections column for yourself (or whichever provider is the practice owner).
 Collections is what reconciles to your P&L revenue line.

 Date-range mismatches between the PMS report and your P&L are the #1 source of valuation error — buyers will reconcile the two during diligence, so get them aligned now.